-Welcome to the Department of HE STEM and in particular the FD Game Programming course.
+Welcome to the Department of HE STEM and in particular the Cyber Security Foundation Degree.

-This handbook provides you with information about your Game Programming course (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your foundation degree (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the Games Industry and also for progression onto a BSc (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the cyber security industry and also for progression onto a BSc (Hons) Degree top-up course if that is your choice.